 The optimal layout for each street type, as illustrated in the Parole Mobility Study, is shared below.
 The layout includes bicycle and pedestrian facilities, which are included in the bicycle and pedestrian network described in Chapter 3.
 In addition, the Parole Mobility Study included a table of recommended typical section details for each road segment in the Parole Town Center.
-The Parole Master Plan recommends that these street typologies, facility standards, and the table of recommended typical sections be amended into the Anne Arundel County Design Manual for application in the Parole Town Center.
+The Parole Town Center Master Plan recommends that these street typologies, facility standards, and the table of recommended typical sections be amended into the Anne Arundel County DPW Design Manual for application in the Parole Town Center.
+These typologies and details shall apply within the Parole Town Center until superseded by an update to the DPW Design Manual.